jonasthewolf/gsn2x/README.md

 Each module is a separate file.
 The name of the module is the file name (incl. the path provided to the gsn2x command line).

 If modules are used, all dependent module files must be provided to the command line of gsn2x.
 Element IDs must be unique accross all modules.
-Validation will always be performed accross all modules.
+Validation will by default be performed accross all modules.
+Validation messages for individual modules can be omitted using the `-x` option.

-In addition to the argument view for each module, there can be two output files generated:
+In addition to the default argument view for each module, there can be two output files generated:
 1) Complete View
 2) Architecture View

+If the argument view should not be updated, use the `-n` option.

 ### Complete View